seunexplicit/react-http-query/README.md

 ```
 The `useRequest` hook provides the request metadata which are:
 - Request state
-    - data: `Any` The request returned data.
+    - data: `Any` The data returned from the request.
     - loading: `Boolean` value indicating whether the request is ongoing.
     - success: `Boolean` value indicating if the request succeeded.
     - error: `Boolean` value indicating if the request failed.
     - message: `String` either the error or success message that could be retrieve from the request.
-    - previousData: `Any` The request previous returned data.
+    - previousData: `Any` The data returned from the previous request.
     - refetch: `Function` A function that allows you to initiate a network request using the configuration of the most recent network request.
 It accepts an optional parameter, which represents query parameters.
 You can provide a partial set of query parameters, and these will be merged with the initial query parameters.
 When refetched is called, cached response from previous network request would be disregarded & a new network request would be made.
 - makeRequest: The function used to initiate the request.
 ### Parameter Properties